-Is your credit union organized for today’s consumer?
-Too often, credit unions are “stuck” with an organization chart that reflects the business of the past, not the company of the future.
+Is your credit union organized for today’s consumers?
+Credit unions are often “stuck” in an organization chart that reflects the business of the past, not the company of the future.
 But what needs to change?

-The past had some or all of the following strategic leaders Chief Executive Officer, Chief Financial Officer, Chief Information Officer/Chief Technology Officer, Chief Operations Officer, Chief Marketing Officer, Chief Lending Officer, and Chief Administration Officer.
+The leadership structue of the past had some or all of the following strategic leaders Chief Executive Officer, Chief Financial Officer, Chief Information Officer/Chief Technology Officer, Chief Operations Officer, Chief Marketing Officer, Chief Lending Officer, and Chief Administration Officer.
 Except for the CEO, each executive has the responsibility to lead and direct the actions based on a silo.

 But, let’s look at how silos and roles have evolved.